Local Cadet Returns to Help Spread Robotics

 Education Leaders Work to Keep Kids in School

-Last week a few dozen people – school superintendents, university officials, and a few state government representatives – met in Essex at the headquarters of College for Every Student, hoping to figure out new ways to keep kids in school.
+Last week a few dozen people – school superintendents, university officials, and a few state government representatives – met in Essex at the headquarters of CFES, hoping to figure out new ways to keep kids in school.

 Global Leaders to Keynote Summit on College and Career Readiness in the Digital World